Tunisia Ramps Up its Energy Transition with Series of Solar Projects

 In addition, at the end of March 2025, the Energy Ministry of Tunisia announced that it has granted licenses to another more PV plants with an additional capacity of 500 MW.
 The total value of these new PV projects is estimated to bring in USD 386 million into the Tunisian economy.
 In the new wave of IPP, we note Qair International, Voltalia, Norway’s Scatec, and Japan’s Aeolus, a subsidiary of Toyota Tsusho.

 Over the past few years, Tunisia has ramped up its #EnergyTransition program with a target of enabling at least 3.8 GW of renewable capacity by 2025.
 A good portion of the surface area lies in the Sahara Desert with bountiful solar illumination; thus, solar energy is basically a freely available resource waiting to be tapped into.
+Tunisia aims to make 35% of its energy mix based on renewable energy by 2030.

 Upcoming